-TRICARE May Be Extended to Cover Dependents Until 26
+Free TRICARE to Cover Dependents Until Age 26?

 TRICARE Extension Possible for Dependents

-“The Affordable Care Act allows young adults to stay on their parents’ health plans until age 26, however, military families do not receive this same benefit under TRICARE.,” said Congresswoman Luria in a statement on her website.
-“During this public health emergency, it is more important than ever to provide our servicemembers and their families with affordable and accessible health care.”
+“The Affordable Care Act allows young adults to stay on their parents’ health plans until 26, however, the ACA did not give military families this same benefit,” announced Congresswoman Luria in a press statement.
+“During this public health emergency, it is more important than ever to provide our service members and their families with affordable and accessible health care.”

 (Image courtesy of kenishirotie via 123rf.com)